reaptor/elmish-land/docs/docs/core-concepts/shared.md

 ## SharedModel
 The `SharedModel` type in `src/Shared.fs` defines what data is available on every page.

-For example, you might add two fields to track:
+For example, you might add a field to track:

 ```fsharp
 // Shared.fs